agpenas/tstrends/docs/source/index.rst

 TStrends Documentation
 ===========================

-TStrends is a Python package for automated trend labelling in time series data.
-The philosophy behind it is to make available in Python the state of the art in automatic trend labelling (check the :doc:`bibliography` for more details).
+TStrends is a Python package for automated trend detection andlabelling in time series data, aiming to make easily available the state of the art in automatic trend labelling in Python (check the :doc:`bibliography` for more details).
 It provides various approaches for identifying trends, estimating returns, and optimizing parameters.

 Features